Jenna Ortega: Early life

-Jenna Marie Ortega, the fourth of six siblings, was born on September 27, 2002, in Palm Desert, California.
-Her father, Edward Ortega, a former sheriff who works at a California district attorney's office, is of Mexican descent, and her mother, Natalie Ortega, an emergency room nurse, is of Mexican and Puerto Rican descent.
+Jenna Marie Ortega was born on September 27, 2002, in Rancho Mirage, California.
+Her father, Edward Ortega, who is of Mexican descent, is a former sheriff who works at a California district attorney's office; her mother, Natalie Ortega, is an emergency room nurse of Mexican and Puerto Rican descent.
+She is the fourth of their six children.
 Ortega's maternal great-grandmother was an undocumented immigrant from Sinaloa, Mexico, and her maternal grandfather relocated from Puerto Rico to the Bronx, New York, before moving to the Western United States.
-Ortega grew up in La Quinta, California, and has described her childhood self as "loud and extroverted".
-She wanted to act from the age of six and begged her mother for three years to let her pursue that career path.
-Her mother attempted to distract her with activities including soccer and schoolwork.
-Soccer almost convinced Ortega to quit pursuing acting.
+Ortega grew up in La Quinta, California, and has called her childhood self "loud and extroverted".

+Ortega wanted to act from the age of six after watching Dakota Fanning in the 2004 thriller film Man on Fire.
+Ortega was unable to understand how a young child could perform in a way that could scare her so much; she analyzed the film several times and decided she wanted to be "the Puerto Rican version of" Fanning.
+Ortega later said that acting served as an escape from the pressure she placed on herself as a "very existential" and anxious child.
+She begged her mother for three years to let her pursue that career path.
+Her mother attempted to distract her with activities such as soccer and schoolwork; soccer almost convinced Ortega to quit pursuing acting.
 Ortega's mother bought her a monologue book when she was nine and posted a video of her performing online.
 A casting director saw it and signed her to an agency.

 Ortega's mother began driving her to Los Angeles as often as five days per week for auditions, a journey that could take six hours round trip.
-She struggled to land roles because few parts existed for Latinas—and, it seemed, she "didn't look [a certain] way".
+She struggled to land roles, because few parts existed for Latinas.
 Such rejection challenged her self-esteem.
 She considered dyeing her hair blonde in an attempt to book more roles.
-For the first year, with no connections in the film industry, Ortega only auditioned for TV commercials.
+For the first year, with no connections in the film industry, Ortega auditioned only for television commercials.
 She managed to secure parts in 12 national campaigns, including three for McDonald's.
-During the school week, she would act in Los Angeles for a few days and subsequently return home to attend school.
+During the week, she would act in Los Angeles for a few days and return home to attend school.
 She attended public school, including Amelia Earhart Elementary School and John Glenn Middle School.
-She stopped attending public school during eighth grade to act in Disney productions and got an apartment in Los Angeles after booking a role in Stuck in the Middle (2016–2018).
+She stopped attending public school during eighth grade to act in Disney productions and got an apartment in Los Angeles after booking a role in Stuck in the Middle.
 During that time, Ortega acted in Los Angeles during the workweek and returned home on weekends.
+She has said her early teenage years were "full of tension and fear" of making mistakes while working.